 Examples of Valid Floating Point Literals

 The 'f' in the last two examples is a literal qualifier, described on the next page.
-It forces the compiler to treat as a float, what would otherwise be treated as something else:
+It forces the compiler to treat it as a float, which would otherwise be treated as something else:

 - 10 would be treated as an int